MertKulac/Multiple--device--config--prompt--Huawei/README.md

 ![image](https://user-images.githubusercontent.com/96883175/163341786-7b51a443-7769-4737-8651-23e0cb63a2c6.png)

-Finally, the Therading feature can be configured to 200(replaceable) devices at the same time.
+Therading feature can be configured to 200(replaceable) devices at the same time.

 ![image](https://user-images.githubusercontent.com/96883175/163341877-02e69b3c-d019-4d10-8c60-b925ee519c2b.png)

+Finally, We query the relevant IP to check that the entered configuration is on the device.